dwbrown/Markov/README.md

-In Debug Mode, a file "markov.log" will be created in the current working directory, which will contain the working string and the tranformation used (plus the number of times the transformation was used) for each transformation performed.
+In Debug Mode, a file "markov.log" will be created in the current working directory, which will contain the working string and the tranformation used for each transformation performed.
 In Unit Test mode, the debug output file will be reset before each input line is processed, so when the program exits the debug output file will only contain the transformations for the last input line.
-If the program returns an error like ERROR_NO_MATCHING_XFORMS then run with the -debug option and look at the last transformation to determine the working string which couldn't be matched.
+If the program returns an error like ERROR_NO_MATCHING_XFORMS then try running with the -debug option and look at the last transformation to determine the working string which couldn't be matched.

 If both "-debug" and "-verbose" are specified, every attempted